eliotdgl/Statistical-Learning/README.md

-# Projet realised as part of the course Introduction to Statistical Learning at Imperial College London
+## Projet realised as part of the course Introduction to Statistical Learning at Imperial College London
+# Multidimensional Scaling analysis
 Illustrate how countries compare in terms of the happiness and well-being of their populations.
-We will carry out a Multidimensional Scaling analysis on a dataset.